jaruesink/remix-medusa/README.md

 We should have done all we need to set up our component library and our first component.
 Now we can implement it with Remix and see how we can connect the data.

-## Step 4: Getting data from the Medusa Client

 The easiest way to get data out of Medusa is to use the client.

 Run `yarn add @medusajs/medusa-js -W` in our root to install the client.